andsmedeiros/uevloop/README.md

 There is little use having the feed in timer ISR run at more than 1 kHz, as it is meant to measure milliseconds.
 Software timers are unlikely to be accurate enough for much greater frequencies anyway.

 If the `sch_manage_timers` function is not called frequently enough, events will start enqueing and won't be served in time.
-Just make sure it is called when the counter is updated or when there is events on the reschedule queue.
+Just make sure it is called when the counter is updated or when there is events on the schedule queue.

 ### Event loop